Tuition & Fees FAQ

 What is the General Program Deposit?

 The General Program Deposit ($500 Fall or Spring, $400 Summer terms) serves as a deposit to secure a place in the program of your choice.
 It is refundable only after program participation, if no housing damages, library charges, or other expenses are incurred.
 For students staying more than one term, the General Program Deposit will be carried over to the next term.

 (A $1000 deposit is required for all SACI graduate certificate and degree programs. $500 is applied as the General Program Deposit, and $500 towards program tuition as a non-refundable tuition deposit.
 Second year MFA students do not need to repay the deposit.)

 What Does Tuition Include?

-- Fully accredited, US university-level courses (up to 15 credits for Fall or Spring terms, 12 credits for Full Summer terms, and 6 credits for Summer I, Summer II, and Summer Venice terms).
+- Fully accredited, US university-level courses (12-15 credits for Fall or Spring terms depending on the program, 12 credits for Full Summer terms, and 6 credits for Summer I, Summer II, and Summer Venice terms).

 - Classroom materials fees for all studio classes except for Batik, Jewelry Design, Serigraphy, and Weaving, which are paid in euros directly to the studios.
 (See below: Are There Additional Fees to Be Paid Once in Italy?)